 We know it can be difficult to get into the habit of saving.
 Other spending can easily get in the way, and before you know it, it's the end of the month and you haven't put any of your disposable income into a savings account.
 Well, that's where regular savers could come in…

 Just remember that most regular savers require a minimum amount to be deposited each month if you want to keep the headline rate, but this should give you the motivation you need to never miss a deposit, with the trade-off being that the rates are often higher than you could get elsewhere.
+Indeed, these are the only deals that consistently provide inflation-beating returns without needing to lock your money away for years to come, so for many savers, they could be ideal!

 So, with that in mind, here are the current top-paying regular savings accounts that could give you the encouragement you need with a great rate to boot.